runreveal/kawa/README.md

 ## Implementing Sources

 Sources are things that you read message-oriented data from.
+At the most basic level, it's a collection of bytes that together represent some discrete event.

 ### Polling Source